KellyXinyuZhang/Effects-of-Video-Gaming-on-Physical-Activity/README.md

 # Effects-of-Video-Gaming-on-Physical-Activity
-In this study, we attampt to identify a causal effect between playing Pokémon GO and players' physical activities.
+In this study, we attempt to identify a causal effect between playing Pokémon GO and players' physical activities.

 Files included
 ----------------------